Kgo222/ClassroomClarity/notebooks/maddie/README.md

 - moved on to programming microcontroller
 - the microcontroller will program but a werid override issue is stopping us from using some pins
 - figuring out why IO and pins don't seem to be matching

+### 4/7/2025 TA Meeting
+- updated TA on overall progress
+- She says we are on time, if even a bit ahead of schedule